-Just a quick glance at the current beauty landscape makes it somewhat difficult to tell that just over a year ago, more than half of the population couldn’t find a foundation shade that matched their skin tone.
+Just a quick glance at the current beauty landscape makes it somewhat difficult to tell that just a few years ago, more than half of the population couldn’t find a foundation shade that matched their skin tone.
 Before Rihanna and Fenty BeautyTM completely disrupted everything that the beauty industry knew about diversity in beauty, entrepreneur Atima Lui was in business school — and was working on a master color plan of her own.

 Seeing that “nude” shades throughout beauty and fashion lines didn’t actually match the majority of the world’s population, Lui was driven to redefine the ambiguous term.
 With her background in marketing and tech, she decided against going the product development route, and instead, created groundbreaking technology.
 On National Nude Day in June 2016, Nudest was born: the tone-matching site lets online shoppers find their perfect flesh-toned makeup, clothing and hosiery — all with just a few selfies.

 In this interview for Spotlyte, Lui shares how her ongoing purpose of helping dark-skinned women and girls is finally coming to fruition — and heading in the right direction — with the help of her site’s Nudemeter.
 She also divulges a few brands that set the tone for truly inclusive makeup and fashion products.